allmaps/allmaps/packages/leaflet/README.md

 Allmaps plugin for [Leaflet](https://leafletjs.com/).
 This plugin allows displaying georeferenced [IIIF images](https://iiif.io/) on a Leaflet map.
 The plugin works by loading [Georeference Annotations](https://preview.iiif.io/api/georef/extension/georef/) and uses WebGL to transform images from a IIIF image server to overlay them on their correct geographical position.
 See [allmaps.org](https://allmaps.org) for more information.

-THe development of the Allmaps plugin for Leaflet was funded by [CLARIAH-VL](https://clariahvl.hypotheses.org/).
+The development of the Allmaps plugin for Leaflet was funded by [CLARIAH-VL](https://clariahvl.hypotheses.org/).

 ## How it works